 It’s your choice whether you would like to use a lure or not.
 Some people like putting insects or worms at the trap to lure the armadillo inside.
 There are others who think that since armadillos dig their food from the ground, placing a bait within a trap could be ineffective.
 You can also consider adding dirt in the trap to make it look more inviting.
 It’s suggested that you lay more than 1 trap at various locations along the path that the armadillo takes.
 This will guarantee success.

 Following the armadillo is ensnared, relocate it to the woods where there’s a water source close by.
 However, be certain that you don’t touch the armadillo with your bare hands as they take the leprosy-causing bacterium, rabies virus and salmonella.
 Use protective gear to manage the armadillo.
-You can also hire a professional to do the work for you such as Wildlife Removal Palm Beach.
+You can also hire a professional to do the work for you such as Palm Bay Raccoon Removal Company.